One-Language/Book/.configure/make/gnulinux/README.md

 Gnulinux - Shell Scripting ( Repl).
 Main.sh "Download, Extract, Unpack zip file and Generate file book.pdf from main.tex"

+1. Save the file on your Desktop as &Book.desktop

+2. Download

+3.

 ### Screenshoot, snapshot ...

 <a href="https://repl.it/@pglapds/et-book">